a12b94/Pattern_or_Noise/README.md

 From this distribution, statistical inference becomes possible.

 Two approaches are used:

--Confidence intervals for hypothesis testing
+- Confidence intervals for hypothesis testing
--p-value estimation
+- p-value estimation

 Hypotheses:

-H0: Strategy performance is due to chance.
+- H0: Strategy performance is due to chance.
-HA: Strategy performance reflects a genuine market pattern.
+- HA: Strategy performance reflects a genuine market pattern.

 # Results